 Avenida La Paz 463, Miraflores, Lima

-The Casa Andina Premium Collection is ideally located in the heart of the modern Miraflores district, only 2 blocks from Kennedy Park.
-This luxury hotel boasts an elegant interior decorated in the classic Andean theme, with modern furnishings and rooms offering panoramic views of the bustling commercial and leisure district.
-Here you will find 148 rooms all fully equipped with modern and comfortable amenities, as well as a gourmet restaurant, coffee shop, heated open-air swimming pool, spa, upscale bar in the lobby, and much more to make your stay in Lima a truly luxurious and unique experience.
+The Peruvian-owned Casa Andina hotel chain is one of the fastest-growing in Peru, but fast growth has not comprised a commitment to high standards of excellence.
+The Casa Andina Premium is ideally located in the heart of the modern Miraflores district, only 2 blocks from Kennedy Park.
+The hotel boasts an elegant interior decorated in the classic Andean theme, with modern furnishings and rooms offering panoramic views.
+Here you will find 148 rooms with comfortable amenities, as well as a restaurant, coffee shop, heated swimming pool, spa, and bar in the lobby.

 Restaurant Internet Baby Sitter Room Service Parking Bar

-Located in the heart of Miraflores, this newly opened hotel is just minutes from Lima’s oceanside walkway and Larcomar shopping center.
+Located in the heart of Miraflores, this newly opened hotel by Best Western is just minutes from Lima’s oceanside walkway and Larcomar shopping center.
 Rooms feature modern and clean furnishings.
 Room amenities include soundproof windows and mini bar, and the hotel itself features an onsite restaurant, business center and bar.

-Stay at Hotel Runcu in Miraflores and enjoy clean rooms, a great breakfast, helpful staff and a prime location 100 meters from the coastal park, its playgrounds and walking paths.
-Choose from 24 rooms with 1 Queen or 2 Twin-sized beds.
-All are equipped with walk-in shower, hairdryer, flat screen TV, heater, ceiling fan, minibar, WiFi, and telephone.
-Additionally, this hotel boasts a restaurant, garden patio, terrace, public computers, luggage storage, souvenir shop, and bicycle rental.
+Stay at Hotel Runcu in Miraflores and enjoy clean rooms, a great breakfast, and a prime location near coastal park, its playgrounds and walking paths.
+Choose from 24 rooms with a Queen or Twin-sized beds.
+All are equipped with walk-in shower, flat screen TV, heater, ceiling fan, and WiFi.
+Guests are welcome to relax with a coffee on the garden patio, visit the hotel’s restaurant, and ask about renting bicycles.

 See all Lima Hotels